jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 In the U.S. the greatest concern was business operations disruption.
 U.S. organizations were least concerned by the possibility of physical damage to real-world infrastructure.

-**Analyst Observation**

-Less than 1% of organizations
-in France indicated they did
-not have any cyber security
-training programs, the lowest
-rate among all countries
-included in this study.
-This
-stands in stark contrast to the responses in Germany (25%) and Canada (23%) where no security training program was in place.

-Significant presence of
-advanced cyber security
-training programs was
-reported in the U.S. (48%), UK
-(34%) and China (37%).

-*Figure 25.
-Status of employee cyber security training program.*
-A pie chart showing the distribution of responses regarding the status of employee cyber security training programs: Semi-Formal (35%), Informal (29%), Advanced (25%), None (11%).

-**Analyst Observation**
+> Analyst Observation

-Although fines were
+> Although fines were
-highlighted as a concern,
+> highlighted as a concern,
-this option never reached
+> this option never reached
-top three status in any of
+> top three status in any of
-the countries represented.
+> the countries represented.
-This is notable
+> This is notable
-considering 27% of
+> considering 27% of
-organizations
+> organizations
-characterized their cyber
+> characterized their cyber
-security programs as
+> security programs as
-being semi-formal where
+> being semi-formal where
-their efforts were mostly
+> their efforts were mostly
-compliance driven and
+> compliance driven and
-focused on addressing
+> focused on addressing
-mandatory regulations
+> mandatory regulations
-(Fig. 18).
+> (Fig. 18).

 *Figure 26.
 Concerns from a cyber attack or breach.*
-A bar chart showing the distribution of responses regarding concerns from a cyber attack or breach.
-The top concerns are Loss of Sensitive Data, Impact to Our Customers, and Business Operation Disruption.
+A bar chart showing the percentage of respondents who indicated each concern is most significant from a cyber attack or breach.

 Over 56% of organizations reported that they actively tested their security posture with automated tools and